Monday, March 6th ( 5:00 P.M. EST )

 Application forms submitted by students must be signed by both the student and the faculty advisor.
 All applicants, co-applicants and faculty advisors must complete mandatory Human Subject Research Training.
 During AY 2016-17, we will begin the transition from the currently required NIH training to CITI training for IRB applicants.
 All IRB applicants in AY 2016-17 have the choice of completing either NIH training or CITI training.
 Click Here for more information.
 If your training certificate is more than three years old, you must complete the training again.

 All applicants must submit all of the following items to Townsend 130 by the deadline date.
-Incomplete applications will be returned without review.
+Incomplete applications will NOT be reviewed.

 If applicable, these items must also be submitted with the application for it to be considered complete: